turingschool/front-end-curriculum/lessons/module-1/html-fundamentals.md

 ## Elements & Tags

 Elements are created with either one or more tags and are used to describe and hold our content.
 These tags are created by using angle brackets `<>`.
-Most elements consist of an opening and closing tag which wraps content like text.

-Elements which can contain child elements are created with an opening and closing tag which surround the child elements and/or text content. `<h1>Text Content</h1>`
+Most elements are created using an opening and closing tag which surround the child elements and/or text content. `<h1>Text Content</h1>`

 Elements which are created with only one tag are called [empty elements](https://developer.mozilla.org/en-US/docs/Glossary/Empty_element) (also known as self-closing elements) and cannot have any child elements.
 Examples of this are `<img>` and `<input>`.